Backup GitHub repository using Amazon S3 Bucket

 Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 This means customers of all sizes and industries can use it to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.

-Set up Amazon S3 Bucket as a custom storage
+Set up Amazon S3 Bucket as a customer managed storage

 - In the Cloudback Dashboard open the repository settings by clicking on the settings icon: